cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 cy.get('.my-slow-selector', { timeout: 10000 })
 ```

-You can also set the timeout globally via [the configuration setting:  `defaultCommandTimeout`](/guides/appendices/configuration.html#Timeouts).
+You can also set the timeout globally via the {% url 'configuration setting: `defaultCommandTimeout`' configuration#Timeouts %}.

 {% note success Core Concept %}
 To match the behavior of web applications, Cypress is asynchronous and relies on timeouts to know when to stop waiting on an app to get into the expected state.
 Timeouts can be configured globally, or on a per-command basis.